nautilus-cyberneering/pygithub/docs/how_to_sign_commits_using_the_gitpython_package.md

 repo.config_writer().set_value("user", "email", "committer@example.com").release()
 ```

 We need to use the same author name and email that we have on the GPG key.
-Althougth the `gnupg` has some methods to get that information, I did it parsing again the output of the same command I used to get the keygrip of the key.
+Although the `gnupg` has some methods to get that information, I did it by parsing the output of the same gpg command again.

 ## Future improvements

-Te action shows some warnings:
+The action shows some warnings:

 ```text
 gpg: WARNING: unsafe permissions on homedir '/root/.gnupg'